 There is a caveat, however.
 You have to connect with your Facebook account.
 You cannot just create an account with your email address.

-Then there are a couple different authentication steps before Agorapulse will ask you which accounts and pages you want to connect with.
+Then there are a couple of different authentication steps before Agorapulse asks you which accounts and pages you want to connect with.
 You can skip the Facebook and Twitter step and just do the Instagram account.